svt/gradle-yapp-publisher-plugin/README.md

 ## Future

-In a very early stage, the following features are planned, according to priority:
+In an early stage, the following features are planned, according to priority:

 * More tests
 * More settings can be simplified and auto set